 "The Mashou and Arago seemed to have an easy time of it," Touma commented drily, "or just a bunch of Youja."

 "I guess you're right," Touma replied, "We're at least a little stronger than we were.
 It's hard to tell with the recovery and all, but… I do feel a little stronger than I used to.
-It's like-like I'm more in tune with my armor or something."
+It's like-like I'm more in tune with my armor or something.
+Then again, we are doing this, aren't we?"
+He gestured down to the ground they covered as they moved along.

-Shu blinked in surprise and commented, "Yeah… now that you mention it."
-He looked out the window to watch the scenery pass by, "It's not that so much as… I can feel the earth beneath is.
+Shu smiled, "Yeah… now that you mention it."
+He looked at the ground curiously, "It's not that so much as… I can feel the earth beneath us.
 The layers, the weight, the strength.
 Like it's a part of my body.
 Things weren't like that before."

-"It could be related to the white armor, or what happened with Arago… we'll have to talk about it later, and see how much our powers have changed.
+"It could be related to the Shiroi Kikotei," Touma said, "or what happened with Arago… We'll have to talk about it later, and see how much our powers have changed.
 Right now, we need to focus on defeating this new demon.
 Hope he doesn't just pop out of thin air any time soon.
-I'd hate to be running to rescue friends and then die in a car crash."
+I'd hate to be running to rescue friends and then get caught and need rescuing ourselves."

 "Which means that's probably exactly what he'll do," Shu replied, "Hopefully he's looking in another direction than the one we're coming from."
 He grinned and then gasped, "Touma, get off the road!"

-Shu sat back up, opened his door, and jumped out, summoning his armor.
+Shu sat back up and crawled to the edge of the cliff, summoning his armor.
 Touma rubbed his side and looked around.
-They were some ways from the road by now, and when he looked back at where they had been before, he saw a rising pillar of smoke.
-He stared, shocked, before fumbling with the door and letting himself out of the car.
-He paused for a moment to look around again, then grabbed his phone and called Seiji.
+He saw a rising pillar of smoke from where they'd been.
+He stared, shocked, before fumbling his way up to a standing position.
+He paused for a moment to look around again, then deactivated his sub-yoroi, grabbed his phone and called Seiji.

 "He's here!"
 Shu called out.
 "He spotted us!
 Come out you asshole!"